 [responsivevoice_button voice=”US English Female” buttontext=”Ready to listen to this article!!“]

 Do you love what you do?
-Do you feel connected to the mission of the organisation you work for?
+Do you feel connected to the mission of the organization you work for?
 Have you given up weekends and family time to go the extra mile, because you care about the company?

 If you answered yes to all these questions, chances are you are a highly engaged employee.
 The kind that managers are looking for.
-This means great things for you, of course, lots of promotions, a pay hike, and the possibility of a burnout.
+This means great things for you, of course, lots of promotions, a pay hike, and the possibility of burnout.

 How?
 A study by Harvard Business Review found that 1 in 5 highly engaged employees is at risk of burnout.
-Characterised by high levels of stress that resulted in depression, sleep deprivation, physical and mental exhaustion.
+Characterized by high levels of stress that resulted in depression, sleep deprivation, physical and mental exhaustion.